David Frank Graf: Greek-Persian relations and Semitic epigraphy

 Throughout his research career, Graf has dedicated focus to the examination of Greek-Persian relations.
-In his early research he analyzed the historical context and significance of the terms Medism for the Greek collaborators (“quisilings”) with Achaemenid Persia during the early fifth century BCE.
-In 1995, he provided an analysis of the Persian Royal Road System, beyond the Sardis-Susa segment recorded by Herodotus, utilizing Persiuan travel documents, documentary sources, and archeology to describe the intricate network that stretched across the vast empire.
+In his early research he analyzed the historical context and significance of the terms "Medism" for the Greek collaborators (“quisilings”) with Achaemenid Persia during the early fifth century BCE.
+In 1995, he provided an analysis of the Persian Royal Road System, beyond the Sardis-Susa segment recorded by Herodotus, utilizing Persian travel documents, documentary sources, and archeology to describe the intricate network that stretched across the vast empire.
 His investigation into Aramaic's utilization as the lingua franca in the outlying regions of the Achaemenid Empire highlighted indigenous factors in administration.
 His work The Satrapy of Arabia has received particular emphasis over the years.

-Graf's studies in Semitic epigraphy has contributed to the study of ancient Semitic-speaking civilizations, their languages, cultures, and interactions.
+Graf's studies in Semitic epigraphy have contributed to the study of ancient Semitic-speaking civilizations, their languages, cultures, and interactions.
 Through his epigraphic surveys in Jordan, he published unrecorded inscriptions in South Arabian, Nabataean Aramaic, and Ancient North Arabian languages.
 The discovery of lengthy Ancient North Arabian texts in pre-Islamic Arabic in Central Jordan prompted a survey of the neighboring region, leading to the discovery of around 140 previously unrecorded texts, most of which are in the so-called "Hismaic" script.
 His most recent work in 2017 presented an account of the identification of a substantial basaltic stone situated in the region of Ma'ayan Barukh, located in Upper Galilee, inscribed with North Arabian graffiti and a fragmentary Aramaic text, that gained attention for its non-Arabian provenance.

 Rome’s Eastern frontier and Nabatea

 Graf's research examined the historical, archaeological, and epigraphical aspects of the Nabataean Arab realm centered around Petra, encompassing the examination of the kingdom's legal and religious customs, as well as its interactions with the Roman Empire.
-Focusing on the earlier history of the Nabataeans, he presented substantive evidence supporting the existence of the Nabataeans dynasty as early as the third century and revealed that the account provided by "Athenoduros of Tarsus" regarding the Nabataeans must date a generation earlier than what had been previously assumed.
-In collaboration with G. Schmid, he directed excavations in the Civic Center at Petra which resulted in the unearthing of Greek pottery and the earliest Nabataean coins, indicating a prolonged period of established habitation, contrary to the previous understanding and that is supported by the later French excavations conducted in the neighboring site of Qasr al-Bint.
-Moreover, he investigated the geographical extent of the Nabateans from north of Petra to Damascus, spanning across various regions such as the Judaean Peraia in Transjordan, the Decapolis, and Southern Syria.
-Additionally, his research also studied the Arab presence in Egypt, Palestine, the Aegean and Italy.
+Focusing on the earlier history of the Nabataeans, he presented substantive evidence supporting the existence of the Nabataean dynasty as early as the third century and revealed that the account provided by "Athenoduros of Tarsus" regarding the Nabataeans must date a generation earlier than what had been previously assumed.
+In collaboration with G. Schmid, he directed excavations in the Civic Center at Petra, which resulted in the unearthing of Greek pottery and the earliest Nabataean coins, indicating a prolonged period of established habitation, contrary to the previous understanding, and that is supported by the later French excavations conducted in the neighboring site of Qasr al-Bint.
+Moreover, he investigated the geographical extent of the Nabateans from north of Petra to Damascus, spanning across various regions such as the Judaean Peraea in Transjordan, the Decapolis, and Southern Syria.
+Additionally, his research also studied the Arab presence in Egypt, Palestine, the Aegean. and Italy.